 Many children do not want to wear glasses, and it’s a well-known fact that the self-esteem of a child is closely linked to their physical appearance.
 So much so, that if your child doesn’t feel happy or confident wearing their glasses it can affect their personality, performance at school or even their involvement in sporting activities etc.

 Contact lenses are a healthy option, and can help to re-build your child’s self-esteem.
 Children as young as 8 years old are now wearing contact lenses, giving them freedom without glasses.
 Could they work for your child?
-Contact McBride and McCreesh Opticians, your local contact lens specialists today on 028 66 322524 or fill in the form below to discuss your child’s suitability.
+Contact McBride and McCreesh Opticians, your local contact lens specialists today on 028 66 322524 to discuss your child’s suitability.

 Video provided by ACUVUE®

 To view frequently asked questions and answers for parents thinking about contact lenses for their child please click here.